 As we send out this latest edition of the “Incompass Insights” newsletter, I find myself reflecting deeply on the power of community.
 It’s a fitting theme, especially during National Volunteer Week, just days after celebrating Earth Day here at Incompass, and in a month when Autism Awareness is front and center.
 We also have a new Community Engagement Manager we’re excited to introduce!

-Last week, we had the incredible honor of welcoming players from the Boston Fleet WPHL team to our Omni Way location.
+Earlier this month, we had the incredible honor of welcoming players from the Boston Fleet WPHL team to our Omni Way location.
 They rolled up their sleeves alongside our day program participants, helping prepare the garden beds for spring planting, decorating the parking lot with vibrant chalk art, and—naturally—playing some lively street hockey!
 Watching the sheer joy on the faces of our participants as they scored goals and learned goal celebrations from the pros was a moment our team will never forget.

 Our community engagement doesn’t stop there.
 Our Strive2Thrive program participants have been out and about, building connections and life skills at places like Zesty’s Pizza and Cold Stone Creamery.
 Seeing the program participants thrive in the community is so meaningful, as this program is one of our newest at Incompass aimed at empowering people with ASD without an intellectual disability.